sgys banner books

 I will be like the most High.
 Yet thou shalt be brought down to hell, to the sides of the pit.”
 Isaiah 14:12-15

-The motto and pride anthem of Satan is I, I, I, I, I – and anyone who is not in the love of God.
+The motto and pride anthem of Satan is I, I, I, I, I – and this is true for anyone who is not in the love of God.
 The self-love message is clearly Luciferian.
 As with Lucifer who became Satan and the devil in his state of eternal condemnation, hell will be the result of all who teach and buy into the self-love message that is being taught in “Christian” books, pulpits and media.

 “Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments (self-serving thinking) of the world, and not after Christ…And ye are complete in him (Jesus Christ)…” Colossians 2:8-9